joey711/phyloseq-demo/Restroom-Biogeography.md

 **The data** is hosted at [microbio.me/qiime](http://www.microbio.me/qiime/), with Study ID **1335**, Project Name `Flores_restroom_surface_biogeography`.
 The zipfile of the data is exposed at [this FTP address](ftp://thebeast.colorado.edu/pub/QIIME_DB_Public_Studies/study_1335_split_library_seqs_and_mapping.zip) -- note that you may have to create an account and login to access the `.zip` file.
 Otherwise I would include downloading and unzipping as part of the R source code in this demo.

-The time that this demo was built: Fri May  3 17:44:40 2013
+The time that this demo was built: Sun May  5 14:51:33 2013

 ## Study design and findings